Tax Deadlines for Expats

 However, if you're living abroad, the rules for expat tax filing deadlines are a little different.

 |Filing deadline||April 15, 2019|

 Here's what you need to know:

 - Most expats qualify for an automatic two-month filing extension.
-This means your return is due by June 15, 2017.
+This means your 2018 tax return is due by June 17, 2019.

-- If you don't pay the tax due by April 18, 2017, the IRS will not assess a Failure to Pay Penalty if you file and pay by June 15, 2017.
+- If you don't pay the taxes due by April 15, 2019, the IRS will not assess a Failure to Pay Penalty provided you file and pay by June 17, 2019.
 You will, however, be charged interest on the unpaid amount.